This section contains information on

 This list of potential activities is not intended to be exhaustive, but some thoughts on how to move towards achieving our primary purpose.

-Investigate and list potential healthcare contacts in your area.
+Perhaps start by investigating and listing potential healthcare contacts in your area.
 Hospitals, medical centres, treatment centres, mental health charities, surgeries, medical training establishments, local authority health and wellbeing and any other healthcare establishment where a health professional may come into contact with a problem drinker.